sonukapoor/rxjs-distinct-deep/README.md

 `rxjs-distinct-deep` solves this problem by performing a **deep equality comparison** on objects, arrays, or any nested structures.
 It allows you to detect changes in deeply nested objects, without relying on external libraries like Lodash.

+Simply replace `distinctUntilChanged` with `distinctUntilChangedDeep`, and you're all set for both primitive types and complex objects.

 ```typescript
 import { distinctUntilChangedDeep } from "rxjs-distinct-deep";
 import { of } from "rxjs";